 “But also for this very reason, giving all diligence, add to your faith virtue, to virtue knowledge, to knowledge self-control, to self-control perseverance, to perseverance godliness, to godliness brotherly kindness, and to brotherly kindness love.”

 A teacher who comes to Christ should become an excellent teacher.
 A nurse should become an excellent nurse.
 A Christian businessman should excel in his field of business.
 There is no room for sloppiness or laziness in any area of the Christian life.

-“All Scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness, that the man of God may be complete, thoroughly equipped for every good work.”⁷
+“All Scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness, that the man of God may be complete, thoroughly equipped for every good work” (2 Timothy 3:16-17)

 This kind of discipline must be applied in every major area of our personality—our emotions, our attitudes, our appetites, our thought life.
 It must govern not only our actions, but—more importantly—our reactions.

 The last two stages of development depict two different kinds of love.
-The first—brotherly kindness—describes the way that believers in Jesus Christ should relate to their brothers and sisters in the Lord.
+The first—brotherly kindness—describes the way believers in Jesus Christ should relate to their brothers and sisters in the Lord.
 Let me say something here which may shock you, but which is based on many decades of interaction with Christians from various backgrounds: It is not easy for Christians to love one another.

 For my part, when I contemplate the Bible’s picture of the fully developed fruit of the Holy Spirit, I am both humbled and inspired.
 Humbled, because I still have so far to go.
-Inspired, because I have caught a glimpse of something more beautiful than anything that this world has to offer.
+Inspired, because I have caught a glimpse of something more beautiful than anything this world has to offer.

 “I do not count myself to have apprehended; but one thing I do, forgetting those things which are behind and reaching forward to those things which are ahead, I press toward the goal for the prize of the upward call of God in Christ Jesus.”